 Suitable plants can transform a rock garden and make it more picturesque.

-The most ideal plants for rock gardens are clump- forming plants or the ones that spread.
+The ideal plants for rock gardens are clump-forming plants or the ones that spread.
 Ornamental grasses can also add a lot of texture and movement to the entire garden.
-Perennial plants are quite popular in rock gardens however; you can even grow some great annuals.
+Perennial plants are quite popular in rock gardens; however, you can grow some great annuals.

-Some of the plants that thrive well in rock gardens are—
+Some of the grasses and plants that thrive well in rock gardens are—

-Blue Fescue—Blue fescue is an ornamental grass that has bluish green long and narrow leaves.
-It is a dense, tuft- forming grass that is great for edging.
-Blue fescue is perennial in nature and can grow up to a height of 3-4 feet.
+Blue Fescue—Blue fescue is an ornamental grass with long and narrow bluish-green leaves.
+It is a dense, tuft-forming grass that is great for edging.
+Blue fescue is perennial and can grow up to 3-4 feet.

-Aubretia—Aubretia is a hardy plant that produces beautiful purple colored flowers during spring season.
+Aubretia—Aubretia is a hardy plant that produces beautiful purple-colored flowers during the spring season.
 They cover the area in a striking purple carpet of flowers.
 You can grow them on slopes or banks.

-Groundcover Sedum—Groundcovers are a great choice for rock gardens as they grow and cover the area densely.
-Groundcover sedum is a creeping plant that produces tiny pink to white colored flowers during summer season.
-They should be planted in a well- drained area where there is ample sunlight.
+Groundcover Sedum—Groundcovers are great for rock gardens as they grow and cover the area densely.
+Groundcover sedum is a creeping plant that produces tiny pink to white colored flowers during summer.
+Planted in a healthy, drained area with ample sunlight.

-Irish Moss—Irish moss is bright green in color and produces tiny white flowers.
-Their striking resemblance to moss makes people think that it is actually moss.
-This plant has the ability to grow in the narrowest of cracks and crevices which makes it ideal for planting between stepping stones, cracks and pathways.
+Irish Moss—Irish moss is bright green and produces tiny white flowers.
+Their striking resemblance to moss makes people think that it is moss.
+This plant can grow in the narrowest of cracks and crevices, which makes it ideal for planting between stepping stones, cracks, and pathways.

-Rock Jasmine—Rock Jasmine is a low growing alpine plant that is good for rock gardens.
+Rock Jasmine—Rock Jasmine is a low-growing alpine plant that is good for rock gardens.
 It produces tiny pinkish white colored flowers that are so dense that they sometimes cover the foliage.
-It can be planted in crevices between stones, rock clefts and even rock walls.
+Planted in crevices between stones, rock clefts, and even rock walls.

-Creeping Broom—Creeping broom is a low growing groundcover that produces tiny yellow colored flowers when in bloom.
-It is easy to maintain and can grow only up to a height of one feet.
-It is an excellent groundcover for sunny spots in your rock garden.
+Creeping Broom—Creeping broom is a low-growing groundcover that produces tiny yellow-colored flowers when in bloom.
+It is easy to maintain and can grow only up to one foot.
+It is an excellent ground cover for sunny spots in your rock garden.